pietro-foini/ISI-WFP/project/Data Sources/Shape Files/README.md

 - Burkina Faso;
 - Syria;

-More precisely, they contain information regarding political division at different granularity (see notebook to visualize the administrative boundaries of each country).
+More precisely, they contain information regarding political division at different granularity (see notebook to visualize the boundaries of each country).